 A balanced diet and proper intake of fluid is a must for maintaining proper health during fasting days.
 Here we are providing some important tips to take care of while fasting.

 1. Hydrate your body well

 2. Make a balanced diet plan

 Include the right proportion of carbs, fat, and protein in your diet.
 Consuming two meals a day pre-dawn meal (Suhoor) and a meal at dusk (Iftar) should not differ much from your normal diet.

 You should include Fruits, vegetables, Meat, Fish, Bread, cereals, dairy foods in your two meals.
-Include healthier sources of carbohydrate in your diet, such as whole grains, potatoes, vegetables, fruits, legumes, and lower-fat dairy products.
+Include healthier sources of carbohydrates in your diet, such as whole grains, potatoes, vegetables, fruits, legumes, and lower-fat dairy products.

 Foods high in fiber can help to keep your bowels healthy and add bulk to your meal, helping you to feel full.
 Try to avoid tea, coffee, and cola during fasting days as they will dehydrate your body.

 3. Eat fresh food avoid processed and junk food

 Processed food and junk food are easy to make and eat but are unhealthy and have high high-fructose corn syrup, MSG (to enhance flavor), lots of sodium, and typically all the wrong heart-clogging oils.

 You should avoid any type of junk food during the fasting period and eat wholesome food packed with nutrition.

 4. Avoid sugary and fried food

-Fried food is heavy in oil making them hard to digest so better avoid anything fried especially when you are eating them as first food after full day fast.
+Fried food is heavy in oil making them hard to digest so better avoid anything fried especially when you are eating them as first food after a full day fast.
 Even sweets should be avoided and replace honey and cane sugar in your recipes to satisfy your sweet carving.